adaptingadapting/Holberton-SpeedrunAllChecksPercent/7hello_world/README.md

 task 5 is just about using printf, simple as last time but cool that we had trouble doing this once and now its so easy

 task 6 this one is fine, if not a little tedious now that i know how to use printf already, but its fine

+task 7 was interesting, i just remembered the whole write thing, even though its never explicited i found it back then, and its nice that you have to go looking for once to solve one of these, not like i did that now but back then